findy-network/findy-network.github.io/content/en/blog/fsm/index.md

 ### Memory

 Each state machine instance has one memory register/dictionary/map.
-All of the memory access (read/write) are integrated state-transitions and they [rules](#rule).
-If we will bring some sort of scripting language onboard, the memory model integration is the first thing to solve.
+All of the memory access (read/write) are integrated state-transitions, and they [rules](#rule).
+If we bring some scripting language onboard, the memory model integration is the first thing to solve.
 Also current memory model isn't production ready for large-scale service agents because there isn't any discarding mechanism.
-However, this will be fixed next minor release where transition to `initial` state frees state machine instance's memory register.
+However, this will be fixed in the next minor release, where a transition to the `initial` state frees the state machine instance's memory register.

 ### Meta-Model